lawrencecpaulson/lawrencecpaulson.github.io/_posts/2021-11-17-Cauchy-Schwarz-example.md

 Let's express these formulas in plain language:

 1. The set of positive real numbers (written as `{0<..}`) is a convex set.
 This will be proved automatically thanks to some library theorem about intervals.
-2. The negation of the logarithm ($\lambda x. - \ln x$) has some derivative, written as `?f' x`.
+2. The negation of the logarithm ($\lambda x. - {\ln x}$) has some derivative, written as `?f' x`.
 The question mark indicates a unifiable variable or unknown, which needs to be replaced by the actual derivative.
 It can depend upon `x`, which is a positive real.
 3. The function `?f'` has some derivative, written as `?f'' x`.
 This is the second derivative.
-4. This second derivative is nonnegative.
+4. This second derivative is nonnegative for all positive reals.

 Proving these subgoals involves discovering the first derivative and then the second and finally proving the second to be nonnegative.
 One might imagine a lot of work to be necessary, but the magic line